mcg1969/vecLibFort/README.md

   * using some other linear algebra package; *or*
   * calling BLAS and LAPACK only from C; *or*
   * using an alternative BLAS/LAPACK package ([OpenBlas][],[MKL][]); *or*
-  * using only on double-precision real arithmetic.
+  * using only double-precision real arithmetic.

 You *may* want this code if you are...